thelonious/kld-regex/README.md

 # kld-regex

-A simple regular expression engine for ASCII text.
+A simple regular expression engine (and lexer) for ASCII text.

 ## Compile Regex